 Getting a degree costs too much money and takes too much time.
 And often, at the end of those four years, you understand the science of nutrition… but you haven’t been taught the psychology behind helping people eat better — crucial to being an effective nutrition coach.

 I’m afraid that situation is the worst.
 The internet is a wild, wild west of strong opinions backed by little-to-no data.
 A mountain of decontextualized, deprioritized, and often incorrect information that is more likely to leave you feeling confused than confident.

-Nothing — and I mean nothing — addresses the two biggest problems most health, fitness, and wellness professionals face every day:
+Nothing — and I mean nothing — addresses the two biggest problems most professionals face every day:

 - How to use both nutrition science and coaching psychology to get the best possible results for the people who turn to them for help.